aderonke27/Massachusetts-Hospital-Analysis/README.md

 ## Key Insights
 * Myocardial Infarction and Prenatal Initial Visit had the highest total claim costs, while “Admit to ICU” incurred the highest base cost.
 * Periodic reevaluation and management of healthy individuals had the longest encounter durations, while Renal Dialysis dominated in procedure-level length of stay.
-* Patients aged 18–34 had the longest average stay, indicating higher hospitalization or treatment needs among younger adults.
+* The youth age group had the longest average stay, indicating higher hospitalization or treatment needs among younger adults.
 * Total and base claim costs fluctuated over the years, with noticeable peaks around 2015 and slight declines afterward.
 * Longer stays are associated with higher total claim costs, though most encounters are of short duration.
 * Medicare recorded the highest insurance coverage among payers.